-- Verify roles, responsibilities, resource availability, authorities, organizational structures, coordination arrangements, and communications appropriate for MTS stabilization and recovery activities. - Test the ability to establish an appropriate incident command or unified command structure, using NIMS protocols and participation by appropriate agencies and stakeholders. - Test the ability of the response organization to operate within a UC/IC, to include roles, responsibilities, resource availability, authorities, jurisdictions, interagency coordination, and communications appropriate for MTS stabilization and recovery activities. - Verify procedures and preparedness to establish and support an MTS Recovery Unit (MTSRU) within the Planning Section of an UC/IC. - Verify procedures for determining AMS measures needed during (and in support of) MTS recovery activities. - Verify/test linkages to other contingency plans referenced in the MTS Recovery Section of the AMSP. - Test procedures for assessing damage to MTS infrastructure and the postincident functional capabilities of the MTS, specifically tracking MTS stabilization and recovery status (e.g., levels of functional restoration by EEI category). - Test procedures for determining support needed in the local area (e.g., FEMA Stafford Act mission assignments). - Verify setting and adjustment of priorities for MTS stabilization and recovery of maritime Critical Infrastructure Key Resources (CIKR), including essential cargo flow/resumption of trade.
+- Verify roles, responsibilities, resource availability, authorities, organizational structures, coordination arrangements, and communications appropriate for MTS stabilization and recovery activities. - Test the ability to establish an appropriate incident command or unified command structure, using NIMS protocols and participation by appropriate agencies and stakeholders. - Test the ability of the response organization to operate within an IC/UC, to include roles, responsibilities, resource availability, authorities, jurisdictions, interagency coordination, and communications appropriate for MTS stabilization and recovery activities. - Verify procedures and preparedness to establish and support an MTS Recovery Unit (MTSRU) within the Planning Section of an IC/UC. - Verify procedures for determining AMS measures needed during (and in support of) MTS recovery activities. - Verify/test linkages to other contingency plans referenced in the MTS Recovery Section of the AMSP. - Test procedures for assessing damage to MTS infrastructure and the postincident functional capabilities of the MTS, specifically tracking MTS stabilization and recovery status (e.g., levels of functional restoration by Essential Elements of Information category). - Test procedures for determining support needed in the local area (e.g., Federal Emergency Management Agency (FEMA) mission assignments such as Emergency Support Function (ESF) 1 Transportation).

-- Test the process for determining and prioritizing "downstream" effects on dependent and interdependent CIKR sectors. - Test the effects of a threat of a TSI on intermodal transportation and supporting infrastructure serving a port complex. - Test procedures for coordination and/or resumption of trade/marine commerce, and associated vessel transits within ports, waterways and access routes. - Verify procedures to provide post-incident security for MTSA-regulated vessels. - Verify procedures to provide post-incident security for affected MTSAregulated facilities. - Test/evaluate procedures to provide post-incident security for infrastructure, special events, vessels, passengers, cargo and/or cargo handling facilities with a maritime nexus within the port not regulated by 33 C.F.R.
-Parts 104-106, but which impacts the MTS.
+- Verify setting and adjustment of priorities for MTS stabilization and recovery of maritime Critical Infrastructure Key Resources (CIKR), including essential cargo flow/resumption of trade. - Test the process for determining and prioritizing "downstream" effects on dependent and interdependent CIKR sectors. - Test the effects of a threat of a TSI on intermodal transportation and supporting infrastructure serving a port complex. - Test procedures for coordination and/or resumption of trade/marine commerce, and associated vessel transits within ports, waterways and access routes. - Verify procedures to provide post-incident security for MTSA-regulated vessels. - Verify procedures to provide post-incident security for affected MTSA-regulated facilities. - Test/evaluate procedures to provide post-incident security for infrastructure, special events, vessels, passengers, cargo and/or cargo handling facilities with a maritime nexus within the port not regulated by 33 CFR parts 104-106, but which impacts the MTS.
 Verify procedures and criteria for determining the timeline for reducing specific security measures to normal levels after a security threat or incident.